jayanand100/MachineLearningPractice/README.md

 # MachineLearningPractice
-these exercises are really helpful to master machine learning and deep learning... but a no of python packages have to be installed for each functions... example: tensorflow, keras, matplotlib, joblib, numpy, pandas, etc.
+these exercises are really helpful to master machine learning and deep learning... but a no. of Python packages have to be installed for each function... example: tensorflow, keras, matplotlib, joblib, numpy, pandas, etc.